Teaching About War

 2. What is War?: TeacherVision provides an excerpted lesson from Making Choices About Conflict, Security, and Peacemaking by Carol Miller Lieber focused on what war is.
 In this lesson, students will consider the meaning of war and examine various definitions of war and types of warfare, especially as related to wars we have witnessed in recent years.
 For educators who are looking for their students to learn about war more generally, this lesson is a good starting point!

-3. Making Sense of World Conflicts: LSF, Learning for a Sustainable Future, has shared and reviewed a collection of lesson plans from Oxfam dedicated to helping students investigate conflict around the world.
-There are 8 lessons: Finding Out About Conflict, The Increasing Use of Small Arms – Putting Over a Message, The Arms Bazaar – A Mystery?, Futures, Is it War?, Conflict – Are You Buying It?, Million Faces – Evaluating a Campaign, and Corneille.
+3. Making Sense of World Conflicts: Oxfam offers several lessons on war, including Finding Out About Conflict, The Increasing Use of Small Arms – Putting Over a Message, The Arms Bazaar – A Mystery?, Futures, Is it War?, Conflict – Are You Buying It?.
 The lessons utilize the approaches of individual reflection, think-pair-share, small group discussion, true or false statements, documentary storyboarding and teacher led discussions.
+Click on the green Download button to find the eight lesson plans.

 4. Lessons for War: Education World offers a list of sites containing some lesson plans and classroom activities for all grade levels about the war in Iraq and related issues.
 Topics of recommended lessons include the standoff with Iraq, the history of 9/11, helping students cope with uncertain times, and more!